rerdavies/pipedal/docs/HeadlessOperation.md

 {% include pageIcon.html %}

-## Running Headless

 To get the best possible audio latency, your PiPedal server should run headless.
 GPU activity interferes with low-latency audio.
 Drawing to the screen (or even moving the mouse) can cause audio underruns.
-This does not mean that you cannot use a desktop install; but it does mean that you should not be using the server's desktop when using PiPedal.
+This does not mean that you cannot use a desktop install; but it does mean that you should not be using the PiPedal server's desktop when using PiPedal.
 Use a browser on a remote machine, or use a phone or tablet to control PiPedal.
 PiPedal is very much designed on the expectation that you will be using a remote device to control it.

 It is not entirely clear why GPUs don't play well with realtime low-latency audio.
 It's probably not caused by interrupts, but may be caused by contention for system memory and various system buses.
 Or perhaps by graphics drives that cheat a bit in order to get better benchmark scores.
 If you are running a very powerful PC with a GPU that doesn't share system memory for its framebuffer, you may be able to run a desktop while using PiPedal; but if you are not getting the latency you think you should, try going back to headless operation.
 The difference is dramatic.
 A system that may struggle to achieve 15ms latency with a desktop running (256x3 buffer configuration), should easily be able to achieve sub-5ms latency (32x3 buffer configuration) when running headless.
 As a point of reference, 10ms latency is generally considered the maximum threshold for usable realtime audio that doesn't feel spongy and unpleasant.